 4. Job locations : As an event bars company the work available will be at various locations around the country.
 You will usually responsible for making your own way to and from the place of work although some events may offer a travel contribution.

 5. Pay details.
 The rate of pay may vary on an event to event basis and you will be given details of rates prior to each event that you work at.
-The 2018 standard RGB bartending rates are £7.85 per hour (if you are over 21) or £6.85 (if you are 21 or under - however if this is not your first season working with RGB you may be put on the higher rate).
+The 2019 standard RGB hourly bartending rates are £8.21 (for over 25s), £7.70 (21-24 years) and £6.15 (18-20 years) - however these rates may vary depending on your experience.
 Please bring your National Insurance Number, an up to date tax code, if you have one, and your current bank details with you to each event to ensure that our records are up to date.
 All staff on the RGB payroll will be taxed on their wages according to their tax code and employment status.
+All staff on RGB payroll will also be entitled to holiday pay which is added to each payrun at a rate of 12.07% (as it is not practical for us to offer paid holiday as such).

 In most instances you will be put on RGB's fortnightly payroll and all wages due will be paid into your nominated bank account within a week of the end of the event.
 If this is different for any event for any reason you will be notified in advance.